P7XCKD/NF/Notes Factory/Semister 3/PRJ/theory/QB/prj pt 2 qb solution.md

-# PT-2 PRJ QB SOLUTION
+# PT-2 PRJ QB SOLUTION BY PR7BZ
 ***Q.1 Describe the working of following with snippets***
 - **a)** try
 - **b)** throw